This accessibility statement applies to www.hsib.org.uk.

 We’re always looking for new members to join our website user group, to provide feedback and help us to test new developments.
 If you’d like to get involved, please subscribe to our email alerts and tick the ‘website user group’ option.

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to providing our services.
 For example, our patient safety reports are currently published as PDFs.
 We plan to fix these and start publishing accessible PDFs by September 2020.
 During 2021, when the updated version of our website has launched, we plan to publish as much content as possible, including our reports, as accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards.

 This statement was prepared on 23 September 2020.
 It was last reviewed on 23 September 2020.

 The website is currently being tested and improved as part of our website review and update project.
-An external accessibility specialist will assess the updated website before its launch in 2021 and this accessibility statement will be updated accordingly.
+An external accessibility specialist will assess the updated website after its launch in 2021 and this accessibility statement will be updated accordingly.